 IN THIS SECTION

-The voting stage of the election process (including counting of votes) will be run independently of GTC Scotland by Electoral Reform Services (ERS).
-ERS are providing a secure dedicated website for the GTC Scotland Council election.
+The voting stage of the election process (including counting of votes) will be run independently of GTCS by Electoral Reform Services (ERS).
+ERS have created a secure dedicated website for the Council elections.

 You can find what you need to know about the election on the ERS election website including: